 Global economic conditions influence demand for food and agricultural products, which supports U.S. agricultural trade.
-The ongoing uncertainty surrounding the future of U.S. trade policy continues to put pressure on commodity prices, along with elevated supplies for certain commodities.
+The ongoing uncertainty surrounding U.S. trade policy continues to put pressure on commodity prices, along with elevated global supplies for certain commodities.
+With respect to U.S. grain inventories, wet weather in the Midwest delayed planting, which may result in reduced acres planted and lower average yields.
+Consequently, ending inventories are expected to drop but are anticipated to remain at elevated levels that will likely limit substantial price increases.

-The following charts set forth certain agricultural commodity prices, utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry, on certain dates during the period from March 31, 2016 to March 31, 2019:
+The following charts set forth certain agricultural commodity prices, utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry, on certain dates during the period from June 30, 2016 to June 30, 2019:

-The agricultural environment has been more challenging since 2014.
-Currency fluctuations, large inventories and current U.S. trade policies, including the retaliatory action by other countries, has adversely impacted demand and prices for agricultural exports, which have reduced net farm income (a broad measure of profits) and eroded working capital.
-As the agriculture sector adjusts to current market conditions, producers' financial performance has been negatively impacted, particularly straining less efficient operations.
+The agricultural environment has been more challenging during the past few years.
+Currency fluctuations, ample inventories and current U.S. trade policies, including the retaliatory action by other countries, has adversely impacted demand and prices for agricultural exports.
+This has reduced net farm income (a broad measure of profits) and eroded working capital.
+As the agriculture sector adjusts to current market conditions, producers' financial performance has been negatively impacted, particularly stressing less efficient operations.
 During this period of adjustment, the System's financial performance and credit quality may be negatively impacted but is expected to remain sound overall.
 Geographic and commodity diversification across the System coupled with off-farm income support for many borrowers helps to mitigate the impact of periods of less favorable agricultural conditions.
 While the System benefits overall from diversification, certain System institutions have higher geographic, commodity and borrower concentrations, which during times of less favorable agricultural conditions, may accentuate the negative impact on those institutions' financial performance and credit quality.